easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### likwid

 Likwid stands for Like I knew what I am doing.
-This project contributes easy to use command line tools for Linux to support programmers in developing high performance multi threaded programs.
+This project contributes simple to use command line tools for Linux to support programmers in developing high performance multi threaded programs.

 *homepage*: <https://github.com/RRZE-HPC/likwid>